In the inverse PCR, the amplification of unknown flanking regions of DNA carried out using the known DNA sequence primers.

 The cost of the overall experiment is higher than the conventional PCR.

 The inverse PCR method is different from other PCR techniques.
-The method is apparently more useful in a plasmid, bacterial and plant studies in which it is applicable in known gene segment detection.
+The method is apparently more useful in a plasmid, bacterial and plant studies in which it is applicable in unknown gene segment detection.

 Note: The range and the concentration of the components given into the articles may vary from lab to lab and protocol to protocol.
 It depends on the expertise of the researcher.